3dgeo-heidelberg/etrainee/course/module4/03_relating_imagery_lab_vegetation/03_spectra_image_insitu_tutorial.md

 ## Comparison of spectra acquired by field spectroradiometer and by hyperspectral camera attached to the drone

 Are the spectra measured by the spectroradiometer ASD FieldSpec4 Wide-Res in the field and spectra extracted from Headwall Nano-Hyperspec® images comparable?
 Are the vegetation indices calculated from both datasets comparable?
 We will demonstrate this comparison on measurements of Calamagrostis villosa in June, July and August 2020.
 We had four stable plots (diameter app.
-2 m) where two subplots (a, b) were randomly selected every month and measured by the spectroradiometer and by geodetic GNSS instrument for the precise location (for the details of the study design see Červená et al. (2022)).
+2 m) where two subplots (a, b) were randomly selected every month and measured by the spectroradiometer and by geodetic GNSS instrument for the precise location (for the details of the study design see [Červená et al. (2020)](#references).
 In the same dayas, flights for acquisition of hyperspectral data were performed.
 From the pixels of hyperspectral images corresponding to measured GNSS positions of sublots the spectra were extracted.
 However, both spectra sources have different spectral resolution, so data from spectroradiometer with 2151 bands had to be resampled to the same 269 bands as image data has.
 You can see all the resulting spectra in *Figure 1*.

 <p align="center">
 <img src="media/INPUT_SPECTRA.jpg" title="Spectra acquired by spectroradiometer ASD FieldSpec4 Wide-Res." alt="Figure 1" width="600"/>